 For those looking to enter the nursing field, the College of Coastal Georgia’s Bachelor of Science in Nursing (BSN), Associate of Science in Nursing (ASN), and RN-BSN programs offer some of the best programs in the country.

-Graduates of CCGA's Nursing Department have consistently scored above the national average on their NCLLEX-RN licensure exam, and have received job offers within at least 3 months of graduation.
+Graduates of Coastal Georgia's Nursing Department have consistently scored above the national average on their NCLEX-RN licensure exam, and have received job offers within at least three months of graduation.

 - The Bachelor of Science in Nursing (BSN) program recently had four consecutive graduating cohorts that scored a 100% pass rate on the NCLEX-RN national licensure exam.

 - The BSN program was ranked #1 out of all 2053 programs nationwide with the 2014 graduates, was ranked #1 out of 2086 programs with the 2015 graduates, and was ranked #1 out of 2095 programs with the 2016 graduates by the National Council of State Boards of Nursing (NCSBN).